 Breast cancer in Belgium

-Breast cancer is the most common cancer in women.
-We list some breathtaking statistics about the disease here:
+Breast cancer is the most common cancer amongst women.
+Below, we list some striking statistics about the disease:

 - 100,000 women are currently fighting breast cancer in Belgium.

 - 10,500 new patients are diagnosed each year.

 - That means 29 new diagnoses a day.

 - 1 in 9 women are affected by breast cancer in Belgium.

 - Men can also get breast cancer: about 100 men living in Belgium get the disease each year.